-A local family (who wish to remain anonymous) has proposed an offer to purchase 3 waterfront lots at Cape Roger Curtis (CRC), to create a 30 acre park.
+A local family (who wish to remain anonymous) has proposed an offer to purchase 3 waterfront lots at Cape Roger Curtis (CRC), to create a 30 acre conservation area.
 The family want this land to be preserved for conservation purposes in perpetuity, and made available for the enjoyment of residents and visitors to Bowen Island.

 The lots in question, 20, 21, and 22, are extremely beautiful.
 Whales swim past just off the lichen-covered cliffs, a litle way from a peaceful forest.
 Conservation status would protect the rare coast bluff ecosystem that’s present, and make it possible to remedy the damage done by preliminary development activities.